katieshin/CS598DL4H_Project/README.md

 ### Paper Details

-The paper implements the INPREM model and compares it to currently widely-used models, such as:
+The paper implements the INPREM model (and its variations) and compares it to currently widely-used models, such as:
 - CNN
 - RNN
 - RNN+